-The third step within the sensitivity analysis is to apply the evaluation system described above to analyze and prioritize critical assets in the County for adaptation measures (Table 5-18).
-The assets prioritized were limited to those deemed to be of high and moderate priority by the Project Team (see Table 5-19).
-This methodology is outlined in Figure 5-22.
+The third step within the sensitivity analysis is to apply the evaluation system described above to analyze and prioritize critical assets in the County for adaptation measures (Table 5-17).
+The assets prioritized were limited to those deemed to be of high and moderate priority by the Project Team (see Table 5-18).
+This methodology is outlined in Figure 5-21.

-Figure 5-22.
+Figure 5-21.
 Critical Asset Prioritization Methodology

-Employing the index described above, the analysis assigned a priority of 1 through 4 ranking based on the indexed score.
-The top 20 percent of assets are classified as High Priority Assets, the next 40 percent of assets are classified as Moderate Priority Assets, and those that fell below the top 60 percent are classified as Low Priority Assets.
-Critical assets that are not considered vulnerable to flooding impacts, such as underground pipes, were not ranked as part of assessment.
-Table 5-18 provides the index thresholds used to assign the priorities.
+Employing the index described above, the analysis assigned a priority of 1 through 5 ranking based on the indexed score.
+Assets that fell below the top 50% of scores were assigned a 0.
+Table 5-17 provides the index thresholds used to assign the priorities.